tbaudier/iccr2024_templates/README.md

-# Templates for submissions to the Fully3D 2023
+# Templates for submissions to the Fully3D conference

-Recommended templates for submissions to the 17th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.
+Recommended templates for submissions to the 16/17th International Meeting on Fully 3D Image Reconstruction in Radiology and Nuclear Medicine.

 fully_3d_template.pdf is a rendered preview generated from the latex template.